DominikN/docs_new/docs/tutorials/howtostart/rosbot---quick-start.md

 In the ROSbot 2.0 set there is one USB-Ethernet card.

 1. Turn on the robot and wait until it boots.
-2. Plug in Ethernet adapter (included in set) to USB port in the rear panel
+2. Plug in Ethernet adapter (included in set) to USB port in the rear panel.
-3. Plug in one end of the Ethernet cable into your computer and other one to the adapter
+3. Plug in one end of the Ethernet cable into your computer and other one to the adapter.
-4. To connect with ROSbot via ssh, type in your terminal application: `ssh husarion@192.168.0.1` and password `husarion`
+4. To connect with ROSbot via ssh, type in your terminal application: `ssh husarion@192.168.0.1` and password `husarion`.
-5. Connect to a Wi-Fi network
+5. Connect to a Wi-Fi network.

 - in the terminal type `nmcli c add type wifi save yes autoconnect yes con-name rosbot20wifi ifname wlan0 ssid <WiFi-SSID>` and press Enter
 - type `nmcli c modify rosbot20wifi wifi-sec.key-mgmt wpa-psk wifi-sec.psk <WiFi-PASSWORD>` and press Enter to obtain an IP address and connect to the Wi-Fi network